HallettVisual/Regional-Prompt-Upscaler/README.md

 **Version:** 1.3
 **Author:** [Matthew Hallett](https://hallett-ai.com)

 The **Regional Prompt Upscaler and Detailer** is an upscaler+detailer extension for **Automatic1111 Web UI** and **Forge**, based on [Ultimate Upscale for Automatic1111](https://github.com/Coyote-A/ultimate-upscale-for-automatic1111).
-It enhances the process by automatically applying region-specific prompts for each tile before generation, leveraging four different Vision-Language Models (VLMs).
-This approach adds fine details in specific areas while preserving large, smooth sections like skies—keeping them free of artifacts or hallucinations.
-Unlike ControlNet-Tile, which can constrain new detail generation or transformations when combined with LoRAs, this extension offers more freedom and nuance.
+This extension enhances the upscaling process by intelligently applying region-specific prompts to each tile before generation, leveraging four different Vision-Language Models (VLMs).
+The result?
+Sharper details in key areas while keeping large, smooth regions—like skies—artifact-free and natural-looking.
+With easy prompt filtering, quick LoRA selection, and precise feather and overlap controls, this version builds on everything great about Ultimate Upscaler—and takes it even further.
+If you liked the original, you’ll love this.

 ## **Features**